 Portovenere is a medieval seaside village with characteristic coloured houses, dominated by the ancient church of San Pietro overlooking the sea.

-The village was much loved by Shelly who gave the name to a cave located behind the Strait
+The village was much loved by the English poet Lord Byron who gave the name to a cave located behind the Strait

 One of the main Italian ports and the second Ligurian city, La Spezia is inserted in the splendid Gulf and boasts a magnificent panorama, on Lerici, San Terenzo, Portovenere and the islands of Palmara and Tino.